 2. When you open the pressure cooker (make sure first the steam has all gone away), run the bone broth through a sieve or thin colander onto a clean large bowl or pot.
 When the bone broth has gotten colder, you can then fill up plastic containers or even large ice cubes (I use these) and place them in your freezer for future broth usage in soups.
 Keep aside 2 cups of broth though for our soup.

-3. In a pot, add these 2 cups of broth you reserved, 1 additional cup of filtered water, the potato, carrot, celery leaves, shallot, salt, and pepper.
+3. In a pot, add these 2 cups of broth you reserved, 1 additional cup of filtered water, the potato, carrot, celery leaves, the optional chard, shallot, salt, and pepper.
 Let them boil in medium heat for a while, until the potatoes are done.

 4. Add the goat meat, cook for another 1-2 minutes, turn off the heat, and add the lemon juice, and additional black pepper.
 Enjoy!